Mirantis/mke-docs/content/docs/concepts/cni.md

 - MKE4 does not support Calico Enterprise.
 - Only clusters that use the default Kubernetes proxier `iptables` can be upgraded from MKE3 to MKE4.
 - Only KDD-backed MKE 3 clusters can be upgraded to MKE 4.
+Refer to [Upgrade from MKE 3.x](../../upgrade-from-MKE-3) for more information.